jancionear/NEPs/neps/nep-crossband.md

 The bandwidth scheduler has to be compatible with congestion control.
 When a shard is fully congested, other shards can't send any receipts to it unless they happen to be the allowed shard.
 It makes no sense to grant bandwidth to a shard which can't send any receipts because of congestion control.
 Not taking congestion control into account could lead to dangerous situations where all bandwidth is assigned to shards that can't send anything and no progress is made.
 We can deal with this by adjusting the incoming limits based on the congestion control information.
 The incoming limit for fully congested shards could be set to zero and then bandwidth scheduler won't assign any bandwidth there.

-### Generating bandwidth requests

-TODO
-Save list of (queue index, 100kB) when receipts in the outgoing queue reach over 100kB

 ### One block delay

 There's a one block dealy between requesting bandwidth and receiving a grant.
 This is not ideal, most large receipts will have to be buffered and sent out at the next height, it'd be nicer if we could quickly negotiate bandwidth and send them immediately.

-TODO: Fix up this section, Option C kinda deals with it.
-I don't really see a good way around it, it feels like a fundamental limitation - a shard doesn't know what other shards want to send so it needs to contact them and negotiate.
-Maybe it'd be possible to negotiate it off-chain inbetween blocks, but that sounds like a complex problem.
-The latency between nodes can be high, and it's hard to prove the negotiation, especially when missing chunks happen and we can't prove any information about their requests.
-The solution proposed in this NEP is simpler and should be good enough, even though it has a one block delay.
+It is a hard problem to solve - a shard doesn't know what other shards want to send, so it needs to contact them and negotiate.
+Maybe it'd be possible to negotiate it off-chain inbetween blocks, but that would be much more complex - we would have to make sure that the negotiation happens quickly even when latency between nodes is high and ensure that everything is fair and secure.
+The idea is explored furhter in `Option D` section, but for now I think we can go with a solution that is simpler and should be good enough, even though it has a one block delay.

 At first glance it might seem that the delay prevents us from using 100% of the bandwidth - a big receipt takes 2 blocks to reach the other shard, doesn't that mean that we get only 50% of the theoretical throughput?
 Not really, the delay increases latency, but it doesn't affect throughput.
 An application that wants to utilize 100% of bandwidth can submit the receipts and they'll be queued and sent over utilizing 100% of the bandwidth, just with a one block delay.
 There's no 50% problem.
 As an example one can imagine a contract that wants to send 4MB of data to another shard at every height.
 The contract will produce a 4MB receipt at every height, the shard will generate a 4MB `BandwidthRequest` at every height, and the bandwidth scheduler will grant the shard 4MB of bandwidth at every height (assuming no requests from other shards).
 At the first height the 4MB will be buffered, but for all the following heights the shard will have the 4MB grant and it'll be able to send 4MB of data to the other shard.
 We can utilize 100% of the bandwidth despite the delay, we just have to make sure that we can buffer ~10MB of receipts in the outgoing queue.

 Having one-block delay means that we still have the problem of hiccups when a large receipt blocks smaller receipts, but the problem is much smaller than before - the small receipts will have to wait for one block instead of `num_shards` blocks.
-One block delay isn't ideal, but it could be good enough. `num_shards` was concerning because the delay would get larger and larger as the number of shards grows, which isn't scalable at all.
+One block delay isn't ideal, but I think it's good enough. `num_shards` was more concerning because the delay would get larger and larger as the number of shards grows, which isn't scalable at all.
 We could consider having two different queues for small and big receipts to avoid small receipts getting stuck behind big ones, but this is a complex problem and it might not work well with transaction priorities.
 For now we'll stay with a single queue.

 ### Transaction priorities